leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ## Use Case

+Because I used to play badminton in the previous days and have scoured the tournament website a lot for keeping track of matches I thought it would be fun to use that as a base for this case.

 Want tournament data but no API exists.
 How do you harvest that data and in which format

 [https://www.toernooi.nl](https://www.toernooi.nl/)